tnorthey/XAS_vMCG/README.md

 ## To Do

-Run qchem calculations for each output (xyz) file

 Write script to generate total spectrum (from qchem output files, using weights from xyz files) for chosen time-step